Creating and configuring a Spack-Manager Project

 Configuring Machine Auto-detection

-The last column from the output of spack manager find-machine --list
+The last column from the output of spack manager find-machine --list indicates if the configuration

 was detected for the current machine.